Christina's Husband and Kid Opening Presents

 • You haven't actually explained what you're building and why

-• Your partner doesn't know what success looks like or when this changes
+• Your partner doesn't know what success looks like or when things change

 • You're making promises you're not keeping without renegotiating